-Bush Variety- Shirofumi soybean is an early-maturing, heirloom variety prized for its high yields and flavorful, large green seeds.
+Bush Variety- Midori soybean is an early-maturing, heirloom variety prized for its high yields and flavorful, large green seeds.
 Ideal for edamame, these beans are ready to harvest in about 80-90 days, producing robust plants that thrive in well-drained, fertile soil with full sun exposure.
-Shurofumi soybeans are resistant to common pests and diseases, making them a reliable choice for gardeners.
+Midori soybeans are resistant to common pests and diseases, making them a reliable choice for gardeners.
 The pods, typically containing 2-3 beans each, are harvested when they are still green and plump.
 Enjoy them steamed, boiled, or added to various dishes for a nutritious and delicious treat rich in protein and essential nutrients.

 Shirofumi (Edamame) Soybean (Bush)